CivicActions/civicactions.com/src/content/team-members/kim-davidson.md

 Her enthusiasm for the systems and processes that help people work together keeps large-scale projects focused and on-time.
 She manages community engagement, complex projects, and ongoing professional services needs for the [DKAN Open Data Platform](https://getdkan.org/).
 Kim communicates efficiently with all kinds of people — from developers to managers — and takes time to ask the right questions until everything is clear.
 She’s been called “a veritable fireball of energy”!

-Kim has a BA from Columbia University and is a certified Scrum Master.
+Kim has a B.A. from Columbia University and is a certified Scrum Master.
 A Hawaii native, she founded a Tahitain dance school in New York City to share her love of dance with her community.
 You’ll often find her enjoying the streets of NYC and petting other people’s dogs.